 - A flat fee is a static cost that doesn’t change with the cost of the purchase.
 Commonly for recouping computer network costs that include the hardware, software, and network connection.

 - A percentage is a cost that varies depending on the cost of the purchase.
 This is often for the financing risk.

 - A processing charge = flat fee + percentage.

 At a high-level, the credit card processing fees encompass merchant account fees, administrative fees, and incidental fees.
 Each has its own unique place within the payment processing cycle.

 Common Merchant Account Credit Card Processing Fees

 Merchants generally have to pay something known as an interchange fee (also known as “interchange rate”).
 These fees aren’t a set amount you can predict and are usually based on the total charge amount.

 The calculation is typically a percentage of the sale plus a fixed fee.
 For example, 1.80% + $0.10.

-This makes it hard to determine ahead of time what the fees will be at the end of the month for merchants.
+This makes it hard to determine ahead of time what the fees will be listed on the merchant’s monthly merchant statement.

 In addition to this, Visa and Mastercard adjust their rates biannually.
 Fees also vary by location and whether the card gets tapped, dipped, or swiped.
 The type of credit card also plays a role.
 Visa has outlined its interchange reimbursement fees with well over 100 classifications.
 For example, a transaction that occurs for a hotel and car rental company that the credit card is present for will be charged 2.40 percent plus $0.10 on a Visa Signature Preferred/Visa Infinite credit card.

 The payment processor will also generally charge a flat fee and commission that matches the structure of the interchange fee mentioned above.